The university is committed to helping all instructors adapt their coursework to the challenges presented by COVID-19.

-CITL’s Keep Teaching website has information and services for remote students.
+The Illinois Remote website has information and services for remote teaching, learning, work and research.

 The University of Illinois Online Teaching Academy is an opportunity for faculty and teaching assistants to review best practices and discuss different pedagogical approaches as well as to receive hands-on training on technical tools for online teaching and learning.